abyssDS/sfmlWiki/sfeMovie-project.md

-# Welcome to the sfeMovie project wiki!
+# Welcome to the sfeMovie wiki!

 sfeMovie is a small C++ library that allows you playing movies in SFML based applications.
 It relies on SFML for the rendering process and FFmpeg for the decoding process.
 It supports both audio and video, and basic controls.
 This project has been written to work closely with SFML and tries to keep the same easy-to-use paradigm, while being coherent with SFML's conventions.